Anini: History

 Like the history of Arunachal Pradesh, Anini's history is cloudy.
-The native Idu Mishmis and other tribes were said to have migrated from ancient Tibet back in the 1st or 1st millennium BC.
+The native Idu Mishmi and other tribes were said to have migrated from ancient Tibet in the 1st or 1st millennium BC.
 They have been believed to have stopped in Lhoyu.
 Lhoyu became under Tibetan control around the 7th century.
 Although inhabited by Idu Mishmis in all that time, it took until the times of NEFA and the British Raj for Anini to be officially established.
 Anini's importance grew during World War II, when supplies and troops needed to be sent to China through the Ledo Road in Assam.
 In 1947, Anini became a part of India.
 At this point the Republic of China was free to claim most of Arunachal, making it and Aksai Chin under dispute.
 The People's Republic of China emerged in 1949, and once the British left in 1950, Arunachal and Aksai Chin were under dispute.
-Since then, they remained under dispute.
-In June 1980, the Dibang Valley district was finally carved out of the Lohit District, and Anini was pronounced capital.
+Since then, they have remained disputed.
+In June 1980, the Dibang Valley district was finally carved out of the Lohit District, and Anini was pronounced its capital.
 Since then, Anini has been the only district headquarters without proper road links to the rest of India.